InstitutionalGrammar/IG-Book/events-milan-2022.md

 * Such notification shall provide: (1) A description of each noncompliance; (2) The facts upon which the notification of noncompliance is based; and (3) The date by which the certified operation must rebut or correct each noncompliance and submit supporting documentation of each such correction when correction is possible.

-* Upon entrance into agreement with organic farmer to serve as his/her certifying agent, organic certifier must inspect farmer's operation within 60 days
+* Upon entrance into agreement with organic farmer to serve as his/her certifying agent, organic certifier must inspect farmer's operation within 60 days.

 ### Dataset